 Normally, teardrop shaped breast implants are made of silicone.
 While silicone has many benefits, one drawback is that patients must get regular MRIs or sonograms to ensure that a leak has not occurred.
 This is because leaks are difficult to detect with silicone implants.

-Unfortunately, getting an MRI every several years when you have teardrop implants can be rather burdensome.
+Unfortunately, getting an MRI for plastic surgery every several years when you have teardrop implants can be rather burdensome.

 They’re not ideal if you already have a good breast shape.